sighupio/furyctl/README.md

 Available Commands:
-  help         Help about any command init         Initialize the minimum distribution configuration printDefault Prints a basic Furyfile used to generate an INFRA project vendor       Download dependencies specified in Furyfile.yml version      Prints the client version information
+  help         Help about any command init         Initialize the minimum distribution configuration vendor       Download dependencies specified in Furyfile.yml version      Prints the client version information